Vishukaneki/Vishukaneki/README.md

 - 👀 I’m interested in gaining and using Knowledge.
 - 🌱 I’m currently learning java DSA (CUZ ITS CHALLENGING , a little and fun too)
 - 📫 You can reach to me with my email- vishalniranjan710@gmail.com
-- 😃 My aim is being a freelancer starting from February or March (2023)
+- 😃 My goal is being a freelancer starting from February or March (2025)
 <!---
 Vishukaneki/Vishukaneki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.